December 15, 2020

 Aggravation of symptoms in the evening.
 Symptoms usually appear at night.

-twitching overnight neck.
+A twitching overnight neck.

 RLS can be associated with another, more common disorder called intermittent sleeping limb movement,